 - Convenient location in the heart of Europe

-When you start thinking about a company formation in Poland, there is a range of questions and decisions to consider.
+When you start thinking about setting up a company in Poland, there is a range of questions and decisions to consider.

 Decision no. 1 – company type

-Investors can choose among the following types of business structures available in Poland:
+Investors can choose from among the following available business structures in Poland:

 • Joint stock company (spółka jawna, SA): the company must be listed on a stock exchange.
 Registration requires one shareholder and a minimum share capital of PLN 100 000.
-Each year, the company must allocate at least 8% of its annual profits to the reserve of the company.
-It must prepare and submit its accounts to the tax authority every year.
+Each year, the company must allocate at least 8% of its annual profits to its reserves and prepare and submit its accounts to the tax authority.

 • Partnership (spółka osobowa): there are several types of partnerships to choose from.
 Each type imposes a different degree of liability on the investor: from full liability to liability limited to the contribution amount.